Savings and investments IFAs

 These factors, along with the UK stock market’s limited exposure to the rallying technology sector, have all contributed to the UK becoming an unloved investment sector.

 This has prompted the previous government to introduce plans for a British Individual Savings Account (ISA).
-However, this may not be introduced as the new Labour didn’t mention this in their manifesto and they remain committed to simplifying the ISA market.
+However, this may not be introduced as the new Labour government didn’t mention this in their manifesto and they remain committed to simplifying the ISA market.
 As a result, investors are left to rely on the strategies UK companies implement to bolster growth and attract investment.

 Share buybacks